Mixing and ventilation in a living laboratory due to fast and slow response modes: Introduction

+In this work, we propose a technique that combines modelling and data analysis to address the challenge posed by the coupled problem of energy usage reduction and air quality control.

+First, we derive a mass-balance equation for an arbitrary zone (sub-volume) within a building.
+Irreversible mixing in the zone is parameterized and our model makes explicit use of the physics that couples CO$_2$ and occupancy.

+Then, we apply a dynamical systems approach to analyse the complex behaviours of airflows in multi-zone spaces.
+By utilising the spectral properties of the system, we identify response timescales that may be considered ``fast'' and ``slow''.
+This timescale separation enables us to project the system onto a lower-dimensional space, allowing for more effective analysis and optimisation.
+The use of timescale separation to simplify the equations describing a system and understand its properties has been used at length in different contexts, such as weather modelling \cite{pena2004separating}, geophysical flows \cite{vanneste2013balance}, combustion chemistry \cite{al2009one} and homogenisation for stochastic modelling more generally, where it has also been referred to as `adiabatic elimination' \cite{PavGboo2008a,HakHboo1983a}.
+However, its application in the analysis of building ventilation has not been exploited.

+Finally, we examine the model performance against the real data, providing insights into the impact of various parameters on CO$_2$ concentrations and potential energy savings.

-Parker \& Bowman \cite{parker2011state} have applied a state-space formulation to study the analytical solutions and characterise the dynamical behaviour of multizone buildings in the context of contaminant transport.
-We adopt a similar approach, investigating the importance of eigenvalues in relation to the characteristics of our system.
-We examine a space composed of a plenum containing fan coil units above the suspended ceiling of the occupied room -- a typical configuration for mechanically ventilated rooms.
-We consider such a configuration, which is relatively simple compared to other studies that consider multiple spaces, because our aim is to understand and model the air exchanges between the connected spaces and to parametrise mixing of the air within the sub-spaces.
+Parker \& Bowman \cite{parker2011state} have applied a state-space formulation to study the analytical solutions and characterise the dynamical behaviour of multi-zone buildings in the context of contaminant transport.
+We adopt a similar approach, investigating the importance of key parameters in relation to the characteristics of our system.
+In this study we demonstrates how our method can be applied to ventilation systems.
+Geometrically, we represent the ventilation response as trajectories in phase space, which proves to be an insightful way of characterising the system's behaviour.